openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 Planning : Design
 =================

-.. class:: colleft
+.. rst-class:: colleft

 - Planning stage is at the start of a cycle
 - take a step back
 - focus on what we want to do for the next one

-.. class:: colright
 .. image:: ./_assets/01-01-release.png

 ----

 Planning : Discuss
 ==================

-.. class:: colleft
+.. rst-class:: colleft

 - With our peers
 - feedback and comments
 - create the corresponding blueprint
 - 4 weeks, Design Summit on the third week

-.. class:: colright
 .. image:: ./_assets/01-01-release.png

 ----